freestarcapital/Freestar-Mobile-Android-SDK/README.md

 ![Freestar](https://github.com/freestarcapital/Freestar-Mobile-Android-SDK/raw/master/images/freestar.jpg)
 # Freestar Mobile Android SDK Integration Guide
-# API - _freestar-android-sdk_ main2 installation for lists
+# API - _freestar-android-sdk_ main2 installation for RecyclerView

 ### What's New
 We are pleased to announce the release of our SDK!
 Banner ad formats are currently supported, with more coming.
 Be sure to check-in frequently for the latest releases and announcements.